RebornBeat/SuiBase/README.md

 ## Overview

-SuiBase is a comprehensive decentralized infrastructure platform built on the Sui blockchain, leveraging Trusted Execution Environments (TEEs) to provide secure, private, and scalable services for web3 applications.
+SuiStack0X is a comprehensive decentralized infrastructure platform built on the Sui blockchain, leveraging Trusted Execution Environments (TEEs) to provide secure, private, and scalable services for web3 applications.
 It unifies computing, content delivery, data indexing, and deployment in a cohesive ecosystem.

 **Key Features:**
 - 🔐 **TEE-Secured Infrastructure**: End-to-end privacy and verifiable computation